Skip to main content Skip to footer

 The Pensions Ombudsman is an independent organisation set up by law to investigate complaints or disputes about pension schemes.
 It is a free service that looks at the facts without taking sides.

-The Pensions Ombudsman will require you to complete the NHS Pensions Internal Disputes Resolution (IDR) procedure before they can review your complaint.
-Details of the IDR procedure can be found on our website at: Contact NHS Pensions - members.
+You must complete the NHS Pensions Internal Dispute Resolution (IDR) procedure before the Ombudsman can review your complaint.
+You can find details of the IDR process on our Contact NHS Pensions - members.